pagkly/Zed/Investopedia3/What is point of purchase (POP) in marketing.md

 What is point of purchase (POP) in marketing?
 ## What Is a Point of Purchase (POP)?

 A point of purchase (POP) is a term used by marketers and retailers when planning the placement of consumer products, such as product displays strategically placed in a grocery store aisle or advertised in a weekly flyer.
-Similar to this term is the [point of sale (POS)](https://www.investopedia.com/terms/p/point-of-sale.asp), which is the point at which a customer purchases and pays for products, such as on a website or at a store checkout.
+Similar to this term is the [[point of sale (POS)]](https://www.investopedia.com/terms/p/point-of-sale.asp), which is the point at which a customer purchases and pays for products, such as on a website or at a store checkout.
 The POP is the area that surrounds the POS, where customers often encounter promotional activities or other products.

 ### Key Takeaways